 How to upgrade Microsoft Access 97 Jet database engine applications

 One of our customers has a popular application deployed at thousands of customer locations.
 They plan to rearchitect the solution in a couple of years to use a modern application architecture with a SQL Server back-end.
-They faced a problem deploying the application on newer versions of the operating system because it uses the Microsoft Access 97 Jet database engine.
+Then they faced a problem deploying the application on newer versions of the operating system.
+The problem occurred because the app was using an outdated Microsoft Access 97 Jet database engine.

 So, they were blocked from being able to install the software because of the inherent security risks of using the old database technology.
-We found a way to remove the dependency on the legacy data access technologies and upgrade Access databases to the latest version.
+We found a way to remove the dependency on the legacy data access technologies.
+Finally, we upgraded their Access databases to the latest version.
 In this video, we demonstrate our first approach on how to upgrade Microsoft Access 97 Jet database engine applications to the latest version of the Jet engine that runs on the latest versions of Windows.

 Supporting your SQL Server solutions after the migration

 As part of our migration project, we offer training, support, consulting, and managed services for your SQL Server solutions.
-If you don’t want to go through the hassle of maintaining the day-to-day operations of your databases and applications, be sure to check out our Operational Data Management service.
+Obviously, you don’t want to go through the hassle of maintaining the day-to-day operations of your databases and applications?
+If not, be sure to check out our Operational Data Management service.